Week of Wilderness (WoW) Workshop for Naturalists and Outdoor Enthusiasts

 Packing List Ideal for Courses at Hanifl Centre

 Mentioned below are the inclusions of the course, along with a broad list of basic items we recommend all participants should carry.
-You can always create your own pack-list based on your personal needs and medical requirements.
+You can always create your own packing list based on your personal needs and medical requirements.